Human immunodeficiency virus (HIV) is among the most critical sexually transmitted infections due to its

 If you have any sores or other symptoms, you should get testing and evaluation done immediately.
-At Rapid STD Testing, you can order an individual herpes test, with same-day results ready when you need them.
+At Rapid STD Testing, you can order an individual herpes test, same day results ready when you need them.
 They also offer test panels for STDs, including HSV-1 and HSV-2.
-The Herpes IgG test provides answers very soon after possible infection, as little as one week after contact.

 After you make an appointment with your doctor or gynecologist, you’ll want to prepare some basic questions and answers to discuss with your healthcare provider.
 Your doctor will want to know your symptoms when they began, any medications or supplements you take, and what your sexual lifestyle is as far as partners and protection habits.

 You’ll also want a list of good questions for the doctor.
 Some basic ones to include:

 - What type of test will I need?